 - Cultural interactions with locals

-There is no ‘bad’ time to visit the Serengeti, as there is plenty of resident game that stay all year round and do not follow the migration route.
+There is no bad time to visit the Serengeti National Park as there is plenty of resident game that stay all year round and don't follow the migration route.

 The short rains usually fall around November and December and the long rains around March to May.
-Dry season is between June and October.
+The dry season is between June and October.
 Some camps close during the wet season as the roads become impassable.

-If seeing the Great Migration is top of your bucket list, bear in mind that nature and its rainfall are highly unpredicable and the movement of the animals can be just as erratic.
-At best, there is a pattern to where they move and, based on previous years' patterns, an estimate of when they'll be at any given time can be made.
-Speak to our consultants about the best times to go, and where, in order to increase your chances of catching it.
+If seeing the Great Migration is top of your bucket list, bear in mind that nature and its rainfall are highly unpredictable and the movement of the animals can be just as erratic.
+At best, there is a pattern to where they move.
+Based on previous years' patterns, an estimate of when they'll be at any given time can be made.
+Speak to our consultants about the best times to go and where to go in order to increase your chances of catching the migration.

-Do remember, though, that this area is one of the world's best game viewing parks, even if you miss the migration, there is still plenty to see.
+Do remember, though, that this area is one of the world's best game viewing parks.
+Even if you miss the migration, there is still plenty to see.

-By car: Serengeti is about 325 km from Arusha.
-The road passes Lake Manyara, goes through the Ngorongoro Conservation Area past Olduvai Gorge, and takes approximately eight hours.
+By car - Serengeti National Park is about 325 km from Arusha.
+The road passes Lake Manyara, goes through the Ngorongoro Conservation Area past Olduvai Gorge and takes approximately eight hours.

-By air: Flights into Serengeti can land at a number of airstrips, including Seronera or Grumeti, and daily scheduled flights from Arusha run throughout high season.
+By air - Flights into Serengeti National Park can land at a number of airstrips, including Seronera or Grumeti.
+Daily scheduled flights from Arusha run throughout the high season.
 Charter flights are also available.
 Arusha is served by two airports.
 Arusha Domestic Airport has daily flights from numerous local destinations and Kilimanjaro International Airport has daily flights from local, African and international destinations.